SDF Public Access Unix System: Services

+SDF also hosts its own instances of social media websites from the fediverse, including a Mastodon microblogging service, a Pixelfed image sharing service, and a Lemmy link aggregator with discussion.
+In addition, SDF hosts a Matrix chat server.

 Free Membership Services

 SDF provides free Unix shell access and web hosting to its users.
 In addition, SDF provides increasingly rare services such as dial-up internet access, and Gopher hosting.
 SDF is one of very few organizations in the world still actively promoting the gopher protocol, an alternate protocol that existed at the introduction of the modern World Wide Web.

 The system contains thousands of programs and utilities, including a command-line BBS called BBOARD, a chat program called COMMODE, email programs, webmail, social networking programs, developer tools and games.
 Most of the applications hosted at SDF are accessed via the command-line, and SDF provides K-12 and college classrooms the free use of computing resources for Unix education.

 SDF also supports multiple retrocomputing experiences, including free user accounts on TOPS-20 and Symbolics Genera operating systems that are running live and accessible via the internet.

 Dues-paying membership services

 There are additional services that are made available on SDF systems to users who apply to be "patrons" and pay one-time dues of US$36 for "Lifetime Membership", and still more services available for at US$9/quarter "sustaining membership", including services such as NextCloud, and access to a large disc-array server.
 At the sustaining membership level, members are authorized to validate new users to SDF's free User level of membership (otherwise, new members may submit US$1 to be validated).

 There are also specialized privileges which patron and sustaining level users can obtain to gain access to particular technologies, including mailing lists, Voice-over-IP, Databases, Virtual Private Network (VPN), and Domain registration.